-Application : Applied Explanation on application of the practice The Board of the Company assumes the overall responsibility to establish and implement an effective remuneration policy for the members of the Board and Key Senior Management.
-The Remuneration Policy for Directors and Key Senior Management ("Remuneration Policy") was last reviewed on 30 December 2021 by RC prior to recommendation to the Board for approval.
+Application : Applied Explanation on : application of the practice The Board of the Company assumes the overall responsibility to establish and implement an effective remuneration policy for the members of the Board and Key Senior Management.
+The Remuneration Policy for Directors and Key Senior Management ("Remuneration Policy") was last reviewed and approved by the Board on 15 November 2024.
 The responsibility for the implementation of the Remuneration Policy is delegated to RC by the Board.
-The Policy will be reviewed every three (3) years by RC and report to the Board or as and when required.
+The Policy will be reviewed every three (3) years by RC and reported to the Board as and when required.
 The recommendations for changes to the Remuneration Policy will be proposed by RC to the Board for deliberation and approval.
-The Remuneration Policy outlines the guiding principles for the remuneration of the Directors and Senior Management of the Group.
-The objectives of the Remuneration Policy are as follows: to enable the Group to attract and retain highly qualified members to enable the Group to provide a well-balanced and competitive Directors and Key Senior Management compensation package. to ensure that the interests of Executive Directors (including Executive Directors of the Subsidiaries) and Key Senior Management of the Group are aligned with the business strategy, risk appetite, values and medium to long-term sustainability of the Group and is consistent with the "pay-for-performance" principle. to instil transparency and openness in the review and approval of compensation package of the Group
+The Remuneration Policy outlines the guiding principles for the remuneration of the Directors and Key Senior Management of the Group.
+The objectives of the Remuneration Policy are as follows: to enable the Group to attract and retain highly qualified members to enable the Group to provide a well-balanced and competitive Directors and Key Senior Management compensation package. to ensure that the interests of Executive Directors (including Executive Directors of the subsidiaries) and Key Senior Management of the Group are aligned with the business strategy, risk appetite, values and medium to long-term sustainability of the Group and is consistent with the "pay-for-performance" principle. to promote strong teamwork culture among the Executive Directors of the Company and its subsidiaries and Key Senior Management of the Group. to instill transparency and openness in the review and approval of compensation package of the Board's members and Key Senior